avimehenwal/mydocs/content/posts/saas.md

 pricing per active user - when you charge per user for the entire product flat rate - when you offer the entire product or bundle of features under one price, paid on a monthly or yearly basis

+* Fundamentals are important for a reason
+* Understand your numbers
+* for the love of your god talk to your customers

 <Footer />